Francisca Vasconcelos

 francisca @ berkeley.edu

 I am a fourth-year PhD student in the UC Berkeley Department of Electrical Engineering and Computer Science.
 My research is supported by the NSF Graduate Research Fellowship and Paul & Daisy Soros Fellowship for New Americans.
 I am co-advised by Profs Michael Jordan and Umesh Vazirani.
 My research interests broadly span quantum computation and machine learning theory.
+Most of my PhD research has been focused on quantum circuit complexity (QAC0 in particular) and quantum algorithms.

 In 2020, I received a BS in EECS and Physics from MIT, where I was fortunate to do substantial undergraduate research advised by Prof William Oliver in the MIT Engineering Quantum Systems group.
 As an undergraduate, I also interned under Dr. Marcus da Silva at Rigetti Computing and Microsoft Research Quantum.
 Supported by a Rhodes Scholarship, I received two masters from the University of Oxford: an MSc in Statistical Sciences (2021) and MSt in Philosophy of Physics (2022).
 Following from the MSc, I performed statistical ML research in the OxCSML group, advised by Prof Yee Whye Teh.